How To Plant Into An Existing Rock Wall – Step By Step Guide

 You can also fertilize your tree between waterings if needed.
 The different types of fertilizers on the market come with different benefits for trees – some are good for stimulating plant growth.

-In contrast, others are specifically designed to provide the nutrients that trees need to thrive.
-It’s important to find the right fertilizer for your tree, so read the label carefully before using it.
+Finding the right fertilizer for your tree is important, so read the label carefully before using it.

 Caring For The Tree During Construction

-Planting a tree into an existing rock wall can be daunting, but with a little planning and care, the tree will be safe, and the wall will look great.
+Planting a tree into an existing rock wall can be daunting.
+But with some planning and care, the tree will be safe, and the wall will look great.
 Before beginning the planting process, ensure the tree is at a height that will allow it to remain above the ground during construction.

 Water the tree regularly and make sure its roots are well-aerated.
 During construction, protect the tree from rain and direct sunlight.
 Once construction is complete, thoroughly water the newly planted tree.